Peter Brotherhood

-Peter Brotherhood (1838–1902) was a British engineer.
+Peter Brotherhood (1838–1902) was an English engineer.
 He invented the Brotherhood engine used for torpedoes as well as many other engineering products.

 With his son he built a large engineering business in London bearing his name, Peter Brotherhood.
 His son Stanley moved the works to Peterborough in 1903 where their engineering business continued to grow.

 On 30 October 2015 Hayward Tyler Group PLC completed the acquisition of the trade and assets of the Peter Brotherhood business from Dresser-Rand Company Ltd, a Siemens-owned company.

 Family of engineers

-Peter was the second son of the fourteen children of Rowland Brotherhood (1812-1883), a British engineer, and his wife Priscilla Penton.
-He was born in Maidenhead, Berkshire 22 April 1838 and raised in comfortable circumstances in Chippenham, Wiltshire near his father's engineering works.
-He spent the years when he was aged 13 to 18 studying applied science at King's College School.
+Brotherhood was the second son of the 14 children of Priscilla (née Penton) and Rowland Brotherhood (1812-1883), an English engineer.
+He was born in Maidenhead, Berkshire on 22 April 1838 and raised in comfortable circumstances in Chippenham, Wiltshire near his father's engineering works.

+From the ages of 13 to 18, he studied applied science at King's College School.
 After practical experience including a period at the Great Western Railway works at Swindon he joined the leading marine engineering works, Maudslay, Son & Field in Lambeth in their drawing-office.

+In 1861 Brotherhood built the 15-inch gauge model steam locomotive 'Pearl' which is on display at the Strand Campus of King's College London and is understood to be the oldest large-scale model railway engine in existence.

 He is said to have had a "mechanical instinct" which allowed him to design machinery without resorting to calculations or formulae.
-He also had a passion for experiment.
+He also had a passion for experimentation.

-Peter married Eliza Pinniger Hunt, daughter of James Edward Hunt a contractor to the Indian Railways, on 19 April 1866 and they had five children but only Stanley (1880-1938) and two daughters outlived them.
-Peter died at his home 15 Hyde Park Gardens on 13 October 1902.
+On 19 April 1866, he married Eliza Pinniger Hunt, daughter of James Edward Hunt a contractor to the Indian Railways.
+Together they had five children, two daughters and three sons, two of his sons predeceased him.

+Brotherhood died at his home 15 Hyde Park Gardens on 13 October 1902.

 Engineering firms

 Kittoe & Brotherhood

-In 1867 before he had reached the age of 30 Peter became a partner in the engineers and millwrights business of Kittoe and Brotherhood in Clerkenwell when their main product was brewing machinery.
+In 1867, before he had reached the age of 30, Brotherhood became a partner in the engineers and millwrights business of Kittoe and Brotherhood in Clerkenwell.
+At that time the firm's main product was brewing machinery.
 A restored Kittoe and Brotherhood beam engine of 1867 can be seen at the Coldharbour Mill museum in Devon - it was originally supplied to the Whitechapel Albion brewery.

 Kittoe retired in 1871 and the firm became Peter Brotherhood.